-A CLI macro is a fully-formed CLI command ready to use or a template of a CLI command you can modify before you run it.
-All macros can be run on one or more ASAs simultaneously, or on one or more Cisco IOS devices simultaneously.
+A CLI macro is a fully-formed CLI command ready to use, or a template of a CLI command you can modify before you run it.
+All macros can be run on one or more ASA, FTD, SSH, or Cisco IOS devices simultaneously.

-Use CLI macros that resemble templates to take identical actions on your ASAs or Cisco IOS devices.
+Use CLI macros that resemble templates to run the same commands on multiple devices at the same time.
 CLI macros promote consistency in your device configurations and management.
 Use fully-formed CLI macros to get information about your devices.
-There are different CLI macros that are immediately available for you to use on your ASA or Cisco IOS devices.
+There are different CLI macros that are immediately available for you to use on your ASA, FTD, SSH, and Cisco IOS devices.

-You can create CLI macros for maintenance or monitoring tasks that you perform frequently.
+You can create CLI macros for monitoring tasks that you perform frequently.
 See Create a CLI Macro for more information.

 CLI macros are system-defined or user-defined.
 System-defined macros are provided by CDO and can not be edited or deleted.
 User-defined macros are created by you and can be edited or deleted.